 Georgetown Law’s Institute of International Economic Law (IIEL) offers Georgetown students the opportunity to obtain a certificate evidencing special competence in World Trade Organization (WTO) studies in addition to their respective degrees.
 Students will not be admitted solely for the WTO Studies Certificate program.
 (The certificate is not a diploma and it does not change the title of the degree students are pursuing at Georgetown Law.)

 The WTO Studies Certificate is available to students earning a J.D. or LL.M. at the Law Center.
 Students earning an S.J.D. at the Law Center, and students earning graduate degrees in other related subjects at Georgetown University who are eligible to enroll in courses at the Law Center, may obtain the WTO Studies Certificate by permission of the Institute.
-Students must complete all of their degree requirements to receive a WTO certificate.
+Students must complete all of their degree requirements to receive a WTO Certificate.

 The requirements for the WTO Studies Certificate are:

 - Successful completion of 12 credits of coursework on WTO-related subjects, selected from the list of WTO Certificate Courses.
+The latest list of qualifying courses is available at this link.

 - Approval by IIEL of a research paper on a WTO law subject that you have written or will write in one of your WTO Certificate Courses.
+The Certificate requires a scholarly paper of at least 6,000 words (not including footnotes, usually approximately 25 pages).

 - Participation in four activities outside the Law Center related to international trade during the student’s course of study (such as attending conferences, congressional, administrative or court hearings, or other similar events).